 - a project description (not to exceed two pages), excluding references and should include your hypothesis, methodology, plans for publications/presentations and realistic timeline for the project.

-- a personal statement, indicating why the candidate should be considered for the fellowship
+- a personal statement, indicating why the candidate should be considered for the fellowship (not more than one page)

 - the candidate’s CV or biosketch (not more than five pages)